|Did this page help you? Yes | No | Tell us about it...|

 An executable that splits the raw data into key/value pairs.
 The reducer uses the output of the mapper, called the intermediate results, as its input.

-Amazon Flexible Payments Service: An environment in which the caller charges a fee for facilitating a transaction between a sender and a recipient.
+Amazon FPS: An environment in which the caller charges a fee for facilitating a transaction between a sender and a recipient.

-Amazon Simple Pay: A feature of Amazon Simple Pay that allows a third party to charge for hosting a merchant's offers and facilitating payment.
+Amazon Simple Pay: A feature that allows a third party to charge for hosting a merchant's offers and facilitating payment.

 A process running on an Amazon Machine Image that keeps track of the work its core and task nodes complete.